karios-os/docs/docs/user-guide/index.rst

 1. **Server Selection:** From the datacenter hierarchy in the left sidebar, select the specific worker node you want to manage

-2. **Component Access:** Once a worker node is selected, the interface displays “Selected Server” with the server’s name(e.g., k00000)
+2. **Component Access:** Once a worker node is selected, the interface displays “Selected Server” with the server's name(e.g., k00000)

 3. **Component Tabs:** The worker node interface provides access to specialized component tabs designed for individual server management